 The Palacio Nacional is also home to the offices of the president of Mexico and the Federal Treasury.

 The first palace on this spot was built by Aztec emperor Moctezuma II in the early 16th century.
 Cortés destroyed the palace in 1521, rebuilding it as a fortress with three interior courtyards.
 In 1562 the crown purchased the building from Cortés’ family to house the viceroys of Nueva España, a function it served until Mexican independence.

 As you face the palace, high above the center door hangs the Campana de Dolores , the bell rung in the town of Dolores Hidalgo by Padre Miguel Hidalgo in 1810 at the start of the War of Independence.
-From the balcony underneath it, the president delivers the grito (shout) – ¡Viva México! – on September 15 to commemorate independence.
+From the balcony underneath it, the president delivers the grito (shout) – ¡Viva México! – on the evening of September 15 to commemorate independence.